Olympus E-M5 II vs Leica TL2

 Body comparison: Olympus E-M5 II vs Leica TL2

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 II and the Leica TL2.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M5 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (12 percent) than the Olympus E-M5 II.
 Moreover, the TL2 is markedly lighter (15 percent) than the E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.